starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "What's wrong?"

 "I have a phobia of thrift stores."
-Mouse's excuse was proposterous, but seemed unlikely to be withdrawn.
+Mouse's excuse was preposterous, but seemed unlikely to be withdrawn.

 "I'm going to get out of the car and pretend I believe that."